 comprises integrated Earth and social science derived knowledge and insights that inform strategic decisions, build capacities and empower society to address environmental, societal, and economic challenges.
-Its design is based on user needs at all scales and across sectors and integrates Earth observation data, socio-economic data, research and science, citizen observations, indigenous knowledge and other sources of information and combines this with modelling, prediction and scenario analysis.
+Its design is based on user needs at all scales and at all sectors and integrates Earth observation data, socio-economic data, research and science, citizen observations, Indigenous knowledge and other sources of information and combines this with modelling, predictions and scenario analysis.